Massimo Stanzione: Biography

 Apparently Stanzione’s artistic relationship with Gentileschi was significant in his development as an artist.
 Documentation shows that Stanzione and Gentileschi both moved to Naples the same year, 1630.
 De Dominici describes the relationship between Gentileschi and Stanzione as an informal apprenticeship.
 Stanzione joined Artemisia daily to observe her while she painted.
 He may have imitated her coloring, but not her design style.
 There is no written proof to substantiate this hypothesis because the fact remains that Stanzione had a tremendous amount of interaction with other colorists throughout this time and also he was already established artistically in Rome by 1617 when he was working with Saraceni and Gerard van Honthorst at the Santa Maria della Scala, one of the first hospitals in Europe.

 Later writers credited Artemisia with influencing Stanzione’s rich light effects and greater classicizing.
 Gentileschi and Stanzioni collaborated on certain works such as Birth of St. John the Baptist for Philip IV’s Buen Retiro Palace.
 The two artists compromised their styles; Gentileschi subdued her realist style of tenebrism and substituted it with more even lighting and classical composition, and the two succeeded in creating an agreeable collection.
 Stanzione’s Saint Agatha In Prison along with his Young Saint John the Baptist were his first known works.
 Those works combine the influence of Reni and Domenichino among others to create a composition of “lyric classicism”.

 He was influenced by Caravaggio.
-What distinguished Massimo’s art from that of Caravaggio's was that he combined the latter's dramatically lit and brutally realistic style with the classical and lyrical manner of Bolognesi painters, earning him the nickname of the Napolitan Guido Reni.
+What distinguished Massimo’s art from that of Caravaggio's was that he combined the latter's dramatically lit and brutally realistic style with the classical and lyrical manner of Bolognesi painters, such as in his 1638 Naples Pietà, earning him the nickname of the Napolitan Guido Reni.